 Your August Horoscope Is Here — This Is Your Cosmic Checkpoint

 Ready to enter a new dimension?
 The month of August kicks off with a cosmic checkpoint.
-At 8:41 a.m.
-EST on August 1st, the first quarter moon in Scorpio greets us with that classic “okay, but what now?” energy.
+At 10:41 p.m.
+AEST on August 1st, the first quarter moon in Scorpio greets us with that classic “okay, but what now?” energy.
 Quarter moons are all about tension, choice, and direction — especially when they open a new month.
 Think back to the Leo New Moon we just experienced on July 25th.
-You probably set bold, heart-centered intentions.
+You probably set bold, heart-centred intentions.
 Now, this Scorpio Moon asks: are you moving with purpose, or just… moving?
 Scorpio doesn’t play about priorities.
 This energy urges all signs to cut the noise, listen to your gut, and make intuitive decisions with quiet precision.

 AdvertisementADVERTISEMENT